Board of Directors

 She received her BS from Missouri State University in Ag Business with a minor in Agronomy and her MBA from Lindenwood University.

-Rainy Shorey
+Rainy Inman Shorey

 Caterpillar Inc. Peoria, Illinois